bobbylight/file-upload-example/README.md

 The long and short of playing around is:
 * Both with commons-fileupload and without, uploaded files are stored either as a byte array in memory, or as a temporary file.
 No way around this.
-* It _might_ be possible to use commons-fileupload's request parsing API to read an uploaded file as a stream, and not buffered somehow.
-See:  http://stackoverflow.com/questions/26172346/how-to-lazily-stream-using-httpservletrequestgetpartname.
-I have not tested this yet.
+* It's be possible to use commons-fileupload's request parsing API to read an uploaded file as a stream, directly off of the request, without it being buffered into memory or a file.
+See `UploadServlet` and `UploadController.getViaCommonsFileUploadStreamingApi()`.
-* Can something be done with websockets?

-Tried with and without commons-fileupload.
+* Websockets aren't explored, but might be a cool way to do things too.

+You can configure things to use commons-fileupload, or the standard Spring multipart implementation.
 It appears that the Servlet 3.0 Parts API supersedes commons-fileupload, and indeed, with Spring Boot the default parts implementation uses a version of commons-fileupload copied into Tomcat (or, if using Jetty, Jetty has its own `MultiPartInputStreamParser.MultiPart` class for a Parts implementation that behaves the same as that of commons-fileupload).
+However, I believe using the Parts API always buffers files into memory/disk, so the parts can be accessed in arbitrary order.

 TODO:
 * UI means of toggling between the different endpoints that parse uploads differently